Table of Contents

 In our observation from handling cases, those families who pursue a wrongful death claim and see justice served often achieve some sense of closure regarding their loved one’s loss.

 A wrongful death is a civil lawsuit brought on behalf of the estate of the person who was killed.
-A wrongful death occurs when someone’s negligence, wantonness, failure to act or willful misconduct causes the death of another.
+A wrongful death occurs when someone’s negligence, wantonness, failure to act, or willful misconduct causes the death of another.

 A wrongful death lawsuit may be filed even if the responsible party is not facing any criminal charges or prosecution or has been acquitted in criminal court of the wrongful act or misconduct that led to the death.

-Alabama’s wrongful death laws are unique, because they are intended solely to punish the acts of the wrongdoer.
+Alabama’s wrongful death laws are unique because they are intended solely to punish the acts of the wrongdoer.
 While the laws in other states allow juries to award compensatory damages, only punitive damages may be recovered for an Alabama wrongful death claim.
 Experienced wrongful death attorneys may help to persuade the jury to punish the wrongdoer for their negligent or wrongful conduct that caused the death of a loved one.

 Wrongful deaths claims arise from many types of fatal accidents and incidents.
 A wrongful death claim may be pursued against any person or business that acted negligently or wantonly and caused the death of someone.

-It is often easier to understand through the use of examples how a law would apply.
+It is often easier to understand through the use of examples of how a law would apply.
 The personal representative of a deceased person’s estate in Alabama may be entitled to bring a wrongful death lawsuit against:

 What the examples above have in common is that the victims’ deaths were preventable and were the result of acts of some other party’s negligence, wantonness, failure to act or willful misconduct.